Skip to main content

 • Noteworthy Comments

-Ref Image: Highlights the end of the assignment details, with the option to move forward by clicking Next or Back.
+Ref Image: Highlights the Advanced Details section with the option to move forward by clicking Next, Save Draft or Back.

 After completing all setup fields, click Next to reach the Review stage.
 This is your final checkpoint before launching the assignment.